Goals from Dele Alli and Benik Afobe helped 10-man Dons overcome Crawley Town 2-0 at stadiummk on Saturday afternoon.

 With confidence high following the 4-0 win over Man United in midweek, the Dons began firmly on the frontfoot.
-Brian Jensen saved at the feet of Afobe after being perfectly picked out by Tom Hitchcock, making his first start for Robinson’s men.
+Brian Jensen saved at the feet of Afobe after being perfectly picked out by Tom Hitchcock, making his first start for the men from MK1.

 Shortly afterwards, Hitchcock was again involved as his pressure set up Daniel Powell, who drove towards goal before striking the post with a low drive from 18 yards.

 More good football from Darren Potter and Alli laid on a chance for Dean Bowditch on 11 minutes but, after setting himself, the forward pulled his effort just past the left-hand post.